Miragoâne

+History

 The port was used by Reynolds Metals aluminum for export of bauxite which was mined inland between the 1960s and 1980s.
-It is now the site of a collaboration between Max Hardberger and the Bigio family's GB Group for further port development.
+It has been the site of a proposed collaboration between Max Hardberger and the Bigio family's GB Group for further port development.

+2024 explosion

+On September 14 2024, A fuel tank overturned and exploded while bystanders were trying to collect gasoline killing 26 people and injuring 40.